Meet the Team

 Money Question for Allie: Why do you work in financial wellness?

-"When I initially stepped into the role of a financial educator, I realized that despite studying finance in college, I lacked personal financial literacy.
+"When I initially stepped into the role of financial educator, I realized that despite studying finance in college, I lacked personal financial literacy.
 As I trained for the job, I came to recognize the importance of budgeting, saving, investing, and living below my means.
 I worked on changing my mindset from being a “spender” to a “saver”.
-Embracing these principles transformed my life, enabling me to prioritize spending on things that truly matter to me while letting go of unnecessary expenses like impulse clothing purchases, dining out excessively, and frivolous indulgences like nail appointments.
-I noticed that having control over my own financial situation was a big stress reducer.
+Embracing these principles transformed my life, enabling me to prioritize spending on things that truly matter to me while letting go of unnecessary expenses like impulse clothing purchases, dining out excessively, and nail appointments.
+I noticed that having control over my own financial situation was a big stress reducer, and I felt so empowered!
 Having undergone this journey myself years ago, my experience has been reinforced through those that I’ve worked with: I’ve witnessed firsthand, time and time again, how implementing sound financial practices like budgeting, saving, and paying down debt reduces the daily stress people face and empowers them to live more joyful lives.
 I love that I’m able to be a part of this journey for people, helping those I meet with achieve financial wellness and take control of their lives through their personal finances."

 Money Question for Arintha: What advice would you give to someone at the beginning of their financial wellness journey?

-Working in the healthcare industry has made me realize what an impact your finances can have on your well-being.
+"Working in the healthcare industry has made me realize what an impact your finances can have on your well-being.
 My advice would be, take the time to really understand what financial literacy is.
 Be intentional in your money decisions.
 Sometimes small, intentional steps are worth the journey.
-I would also say it’s never too late to start on the path to financial wellness.
+I would also say it’s never too late to start on the path to financial wellness."

 Graduate Assistants

-Eric
+Eric headshot

 Eric J. Hunting